 WSF WORLD JUNIOR CIRCUIT & RANKINGS

-There is now a World Junior Circuit integrating national junior opens, regional & world junior championships, together with World Under 19 quarterly rankings for the players.
+The World Junior Circuit integrates national junior opens, regional & world junior championships, together with World Under 19 quarterly rankings for the players.

-In essence, WSF registers events, but does not become involved in their seeding or management; then take the Under 19 results to produce rankings.
+In essence, WSF registers events, but does not become involved in their seeding or management; then uses the Under 19 results to produce rankings.
 Full details are below.

 The events benefit from the increased status for sponsors and media, being featured on the WSF World Calendar, using the WSF logo and entry encouragement too.

 - The spread is World Juniors, Regional Junior Championships and the National Junior Open of any WSF Full / Associate member nation.

 - The administration fee of £60 per event contributes towards scheme costs (fee by event, not each category).

 - Registration is required a minimum of three months before start.